al12gamer/gpdwinlinux/README.md

 This script may point you to the correct script to run, if you are at all unsure.

 ### ProtonUpdater And RetroArch
-If you want the awesome [protonup](https://pypi.org/project/protonup/) package on Fedora so that you can just run `protonup` in terminal when you want to check for a newer version of GloriousEggroll's forks of Valve Proton, along with RetroArch, please run
+If you want the awesome [protonup](https://flathub.org/apps/details/net.davidotek.pupgui2) package on Fedora so that you can use a point and click app to check for a newer version of GloriousEggroll's forks of Valve Proton, along with RetroArch, please run...
 ```
 cd gpdwinlinux
 sudo ./fedora_extras.sh
 ```
-The Ubuntu Extras script installs [protonup](https://pypi.org/project/protonup/), as well as adds the PPA for RetroArch and installs it.
+The Ubuntu Extras script installs [protonup](https://flathub.org/apps/details/net.davidotek.pupgui2), as well as adds the PPA for RetroArch and installs it.